“As His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue.”

 Christ is the source of knowledge mentioned in verse two.
 God the Father is the source of life and godliness in verse three.
 To know Christ is to know God; to know God is to know Christ.
 We can use God’s power for life and godliness when we know His power.

 Source is the point of emphasis.
-By means of knowledge of God, we come to understand all things that pertain to life and godliness.
+By means of God’s knowledge, we come to understand all things that pertain to life and godliness.
 This makes our knowledge firm and solid.
 We find out what God has provided for us as we read and study our Bible.
 The better we know our Bible, the better we know God.

-God catalogues all our assets in the Word of God.
-The child of God is supposed to read and study the Word so that he may be able to use it efficiently.
-The better we know the manual the better can use the equipment.
+God catalogs all our assets in the Word of God.
+The child of God is supposed to read and study the Word so that he may use it efficiently.
+The better we know the manual, the better we can use the equipment.
 Where do you start?
-To bad babies do not come with a manual!
+Too bad babies do not come with a manual!

 We should know God better this year than we did last year.
 Our spiritual development should be further along than it was last year.
 Are you going forward or falling behind in your Christian walk?
 Are your spiritual wheels spinning without any progress?